CrutchTheClutch/Adv360-Pro-ZMK/README.md

-# Personal Configuration for kinesis adv 360
+# Personal Config for Kinesis Adv 360

 This config includes two layouts
 - Qwerty with homerow mods